+September 2022:

-September 2022: We lifted a 30-tonne lid on top of the Then we got on with installing the rest of the stormwater pipes and upgrading the sewer and watermains along with reconstructing the get Waimea Road open before Christmas 2022!
-Then from mid-January it was the final touches asphalt re-surfacing, safety improvements, linemarking and putting all the pedestrian refuges and islands back in place.
+We lifted a 30-tonne lid on top of the stormwater chamber.
+Then we got on with installing the rest of the stormwater pipes and upgrading the sewer and watermains along with reconstructing the roads - all in time to get Waimea Road open before Christmas 2022!
+Then from mid-January, it was the final touches: asphalt re-surfacing, safety improvements, linemarking and putting all the pedestrian refuges and islands back in place.